Demcon kryoz

 • space qualification with (industrial) partners

-dump heat into space.
+dumping heat in space.

 CubeSats.